Ayopee01/Adidas-by-MUI/README.md

 🛒 Adidas-by-MUI

-This project is a simulation of an E-commerce platform, with the frontend developed using React and MUI (Material-UI), and the backend developed with Node.js, Express.js, and Axios.
-The backend uses mock data in JSON format, stored in the "Backend" folder of the project, and serves this data to the frontend.
+This project is a simulation of an E-commerce platform.
+The frontend is developed using React and MUI (Material-UI), while the backend is built with Node.js, Express.js, and Axios.
+The backend connects to mock data in JSON format, located in the Backend folder (WebService-API-Adidas), and provides this data to be displayed on the frontend.

 How to Use
-1. Clone this project and install all dependencies by running npm i.
+1. Clone this project and install all required dependencies using npm install.
-2. Open a terminal and navigate to the Backend folder using cd Backend.
-Start the backend server with node server.js.
-You should see the message “Server is running on port 5000” in the terminal.
-3. Open a new terminal window and run npm run dev as usual to start the frontend.
-You will then be able to view and use the project.
+2. Run the project with npm run dev as usual, and you will be able to view the results of this project.

 Features
 - Navbar: A sticky navigation bar with smooth scrolling for convenient navigation between different sections of the project.